Hanson19/RNAseq-Aging/README.md

   * Has an additional directory "Alternative old Code", which has these files for the alternative old analyses
 * Quant Files
   * gse_salmon_tximeta file for multi-timepoint anlaysis.
+  * This is the output from the tximeta transcript quantification import.R script.
 * Survivorship
   * Death matrix needed for Kaplan-Meier Survivorship curve
   * Output of Aging_Survivorship_Code which is needed for Identifying_and_Clustering.R